haroonawanofficial/LFIRFI-SecurityToolkit/README.md

 ## SQLite Database

 This toolkit uses an SQLite database for data storage and reporting.
 The database stores the scan results and provides a structured way to analyze and report on identified vulnerabilities.

-## Getting Started

-For detailed instructions on getting started with LFIRFI-SecurityToolkit, please refer to the [Getting Started Guide](docs/getting-started.md).

 ## Contributing